 Philippine Rice Research Institute (PhilRice)

-PhilRice is a government corporate entity attached to the Department of Agriculture.
-PhilRice was created through Executive Order 1061 on the 5th of November 1985 (as amended) to help develop high-yielding and cost-reducing technologies so farmers can produce enough rice for all Filipinos.
+PhilRice is a government corporate entity attached to the Department of Agriculture that works to develop high-yielding and cost-reducing technologies so farmers can produce enough rice for all Filipinos.

-To help Filipino farmers achieve holistic development, PhilRice pursues the following goals of attaining and sustaining rice self-sufficiency; reducing poverty and malnutrition; and achieving competitiveness through agricultural sicence and technology.
+To help Filipino farmers achieve holistic development, PhilRice pursues the following goals to

 PhilRice has been involved with the Golden Rice Network for many years.
 It is also developing a ‘3-in-1’ variety of Golden Rice, which will have resistance to tungro and bacterial blight, two of the most devastating rice diseases in the country.